Nelofarzabi/Chrome_Extension/README.md

 - start index.html
 - Go to chrome://extensions/
 - Turn on Developer Mode (From right corner)
-- Click on Load unpacked (From left corner)
+- Click on Load unpacked button (From left corner)
 - Select the Chrome_Extension project (From your local PC)